© Hans Decoz - 1987-2018. All rights reserved. Protected by Copyscape

 Note that vowels are pronounced with free-flowing breath: Aaaaaaaa; Eeeeeeee; Ooooooo; Iiiiiiiiiiiii and Uuuuuuu.
 Consonants, on the other hand, have a distinct beginning or end.
 They are sharply begun or sharply finished.
 For Example: B, D, K, P, S, T, X, and so on.

 There is a distinction in consonants, a harder edge than the soft and flowing vowels.
-The vowels reveal the tender you, your love, caring , and vulnerability.
-Consonants reveal certain of your characteristics that, among other things, shield your more vulnerable parts.
+The vowels reveal the tender you, your love, caring, and vulnerability.
+Consonants reveal certain of your characteristics that, among other things, shield your more vulnerable side.
 Your public personality, which is revealed by the consonants, is a fundamental aspect of who you are, but these characteristics tend to be those aspects that you willingly show the world.

 The vowels are A, E, I, O, and U. Numerology considers all other letters to be consonants, except the letter Y.

-When determining if the Y is a vowel or a consonant in a numerology chart, the basic rule is this:
+When determining if the Y is a vowel or a consonant in your numerology chart, the basic rule is this:

 When the letter serves as a vowel, and in fact sounds like one, it is a vowel.
 The same is true when the Y serves as the only vowel in the syllable.
 Examples of both of these cases are such names as Lynn, Yvonne, Mary, Betty, Elly, and Bryan.